 With seemingly annual stories about brands skimping out on active ingredients and amino spiking their protein blends, it’s no wonder people are wary of supplement brands.

-There have been companies listing their active ingredients, usually the good stuff like beta alanine and citruline malate in preworkouts, or the amount of luecine in BCAA supplements, but they were few and far between.
+There have been companies listing their active ingredients, usually the good stuff like beta alanine and citrulline malate in pre-workouts, or the amount of leucine in BCAA supplements, but they were few and far between.

-Still, consumers took note and brands like Pre-Jym from Jym Stoppani gained fame primarly because of the transparent dosing they marketed.
+Still, consumers took note and brands like Pre-Jym from Jym Stoppani gained fame primarily because of the transparent dosing they marketed.

 So the established big players have instead released “premium” versions of their existing products.
 By launching a new premium version they can both charge more and jump on the transparent labeling trend.

 Musclepharm has done this by launching a premium version of their famed Assault pre-workout called Assault Black.

 We bought a tub and have been taking it 5 days a week for the last 3 weeks.
 Over this time we’ve developed a few opinions and would like to point out what makes this pre-workout unique in the write-up below.